akruszewski/gibl/manuscript/appendices.md

           (ed-position e)))]
 ```

-We now define insertion and deletion:
+We now define insertion and deletion for `i` and `d` respectively.
+Insertion simply inserts an element at a specific position in a list, and deletion deletes an element from a specific position in a list:

 ```racket
     [`(i ,str)